-Director, Fine Arts & Socially Engaged Art; Assistant Professor
+Director, Fine Arts & Socially Engaged Art; Associate Professor

 - Preferred Pronouns: he/him/his